ExSituMarketing/EXS-silex-darklaunch-provider/README.md

 ```

-2. wrap the function or service to be dark launched and triggered by ip
+Wrap the function or service to be dark launched and triggered by ip
 ```php
 //...
 if(darkLauncher->isActiveIp()) {